|$887 – $1,974||Price Range||$695 – $1,095|

 - Dual Perimeter Edge Support System – The bed uses a dense foam encasement around the perimeter.

-As you’ve probably gathered by this point, the Saatva mattress is not your average bed-in-a-box.
+As you’ve probably gathered by this point, the Saatva mattress is not your average mattress in a box.
 This is a premium online bed that offers ample support and will last a long time.
 The Bear mattress, on the other hand, is comprised entirely of foam.
 We’ll discuss the construction of the Bear mattress in more detail later in the review.

 What Does The Saatva Mattress Feel Like?